 Here’s an example of how to base your fundraising targets on historical results:

-• It’s September 2020, and you’re looking at how your organization did for fundraising in 2019.
-You discover that, while you budgeted $1M for fundraising efforts as part of your annual budget, you only managed to raise $750,000 by the end of the fiscal year.
+- It’s September 2024, and you’re looking at how your organization did for fundraising in 2023.
+You discover that, while you expected $1M from fundraising efforts as part of your annual budget, you only managed to raise $750,000 by the end of the fiscal year.

 Your historical results will also help you determine how much revenue you can expect to generate from potential donors through each of your main funding sources.